On the Reliability of Cue Conflict and Beyond: Introduction

 To address these issues, we introduce \ours, a reliable framework for integrated evaluation and a disentangled benchmark of interpretable alignment of shape and texture.
 We define shape as globally and locally coherent geometric structure and texture as scale-consistent repetitive patterns~\cite{hermann2020shapes, ge2022contributions}, and construct balanced, non-overlapping cue pairs from classes that are clearly recognizable to both humans and models.
-Building on this dataset, we further propose a cue-specific sensitivity framework evaluated in the full label space using a ranking-based metric, enabling preference to be interpreted alongside absolute sensitivity.
+Building on this dataset, we propose a cue-specific sensitivity framework, evaluated on the full label set using a ranking-based metric, enabling preference to be interpreted with absolute sensitivity.

 \ours restores diagnostic faithfulness in three ways.
 (1) It consistently reflects the effects of shape-focused learning strategies on shape-related behavior, whereas \cue exhibits only partial alignment.
 (2) It separates cue sensitivity from relative preference, allowing fairer cross-model comparison beyond ratio-based bias.
 (3) It supports more reliable conclusions about how shape and texture sensitivities jointly relate to model performance.
-As a result, \ours enables clearer empirical insights, including architecture-dependent shape-texture trade-offs and the role of local-to-global mechanisms in improving shape understanding, while resolving prior conflicting conclusions that the original \cue benchmark could not reliably disambiguate.
+As a result, \ours enables clearer empirical insights, including architecture-dependent shape-texture trade-offs, the role of local-to-global mechanisms in improving shape understanding, and bias analysis that extends to both large-scale and quantized vision models, while resolving prior conflicting conclusions that the original \cue benchmark could not reliably disambiguate.